ionos-deploy-now/laravel-starter/README.md

 # Laravel Sample for Deploy Now

+This is a basic Laravel website including tailwaind css, built with composer and node.
+You can use it as a starting point for your project or to give [Deploy Now](https://www.ionos.com/hosting/deploy-now) a try.

 ## How to deploy it

 1. [Sign in or sign up](https://ionos.space/sign-up) for Deploy Now